Continuously improve our green coffee supply chain

 Coffee is one of our key ingredients and the coffee supply chain faces serious challenges.
 Farmers often have low yields and incomes, and this is compounded by environmental factors such as extreme weather events caused by climate change.
-We are addressing these challenges through programmes such as the Nescafé Plan and the Nespresso AAA Sustainable Quality™ Program.
+We are addressing these challenges through programs such as the Nescafé Plan and the Nespresso AAA Sustainable Quality™ Program.

 Progress against our objectives

-By 2020: 70% of the total Nescafé coffee supply to be responsibly sourced.
+70% of the total Nescafé coffee supply to be responsibly sourced.

-By 2020: Nescafé to improve the quality, quantity and sustainability of its coffee supply chain by distributing 220 million coffee plantlets.
+Nescafé to improve the quality, quantity and sustainability of its coffee supply chain by distributing 220 million coffee plantlets.

-By 2020: Nescafé to improve coffee farm economics in at least four coffee-sourcing countries.
+Nescafé to improve coffee farm economics in at least four coffee-sourcing countries.

-2017: 90% of Nespresso coffee sourced through the AAA Sustainable Quality™ Program.
+Our result: 93.9% of Nespresso coffee sourced through the AAA Sustainable Quality™ Program.

 Supply chain challenges and solutions

-Global demand for coffee is increasing, especially at the premium end of the market, by 1–3% annually.
+Global demand for coffee is increasing, especially at the premium end of the market, by 1%–3% annually.
 There is also rising demand for food, restricting the land available for coffee, so improving farmers’ productivity is critical not only for their success but also to ensure long-term supplies.
-We also need to assist the improvement of farm economics, enhancing the prosperity of present growers and attracting the next generation of coffee farmers.
-Further challenges arise as coffee-growing regions are located in parts of the world most severely affected by climate change.
+We also need to assist the improvement of farm economics, enhancing the resilience and prosperity of present growers and attracting the next generation of coffee farmers, particularly during the present period of low coffee prices.